What are Network Topologies?

 Common Use Cases

-Network topologies and SDN are employed in various scenarios to enhance network performance and management.
+Network topologies and Software-Defined Networking (SDN) are employed in various scenarios to optimize performance and manage resources efficiently.
 Here are some common use cases:

 Future Trends in Network Topologies

-As technology evolves, network topologies are adapting to meet the demands of modern connectivity.
-Here are some future trends in network topologies:
+As technology evolves, network topologies are also advancing to meet new demands.
+Here are some future trends to watch:

 • Automation: Increased use of AI and machine learning for network management.

-• Edge Computing: Decentralizing data processing closer to the source.
+• Edge Computing: Decentralized processing closer to data sources.

 • 5G Integration: Enhanced connectivity and speed for mobile networks.